fragarat/BScThesis/README.md

 ├── figures/ # Images and figures used in the thesis ├── fonts/ # Fonts
 ├── logos/ # Custom LaTeX style files (e.g. thesis.cls)
-├── main.tex # Main LaTeX file that compiles the thesis ├── references.bib # Bibliography (BibTeX)
+├── bsc_thesis.tex # Main LaTeX file that compiles the thesis ├── preamble.tex # LaTex packages used in the thesis
+├── luthesis.cls # LU style file
+├── references.bib # Bibliography (BibTeX)
 └── README.md # This file
 ```